camilotejeiro/camilotejeiro.github.io/_posts/2015-05-10-water-filtration-system.md

 [water filtration github repo](https://github.com/Osohm/water_filtration_system)

-e.g. If you want to test drive the filter system you can browse to the individual filter sub-directories, and simply use the .stl files to 3D print the filter sections.
+e.g. If you want to test drive the filter system you can browse to the individual filter sub-directories, and simply use the .stl linked_files to 3D print the filter sections.

 You will also need the following inexpensive items: